Regularized theta lifts for orthogonal groups over totally real fields: Introduction

 Since the work of Borcherds, there has been the question whether the regularized theta lift can be generalized to dual reductive pairs other than $(\SL_2,\Orth(V))$, where $V$ is a quadratic space over $\Q$ (see \cite{Bo2}, Problem 16.4).
 For instance, one would like to define it for quadratic spaces over totally real number fields as well.
 There are two serious problems that arise.
 First, the special cycles on which the lift should have its singularities are not divisors in general, so one cannot expect that they are related to a single meromorphic function.
 Second, the straightforward generalization of weakly holomorphic elliptic modular forms, the ``input'' for the lift, would be meromorphic Hilbert modular forms whose poles are supported at the Baily--Borel boundary.
 However, by the Koecher principle, there are no non-trivial modular forms of this type.

 In the present paper, we propose a solution for the second problem.
-We define the notion of a weakly holomorphic Whittaker form.
-We consider a regularized theta lift of such functions and show that it leads to meromorphic modular forms with singularities along special divisors.
+We introduce the notion of a weakly holomorphic Whittaker form and consider a regularized theta lift of such functions.
+It leads to meromorphic modular forms with singularities along special divisors, generalizing Borcherds' construction of automorphic products \cite{Bo2}.
 More generally, we study harmonic Whittaker forms and their regularized theta lifts.
-They give rise to Green functions in the sense of Arakelov geometry (cf.~\cite{SABK}).
-We consider a situation in which the first problem mentioned above does not occur: We assume that $V$ is a quadratic space over a totally real field $F$ which has signature $(n,2)$ at exactly one archimedian place and which is positive definite at all other archimedian places.
-In this case there exist special {\em divisors} (which is not the case if $V$ is indefinite at more than one place).
+They give rise to Green functions in the sense of Arakelov geometry (cf.~\cite{SABK}, \cite{BKK}).

 We now describe the content of this paper in more detail.
 Let $F$ be a totally real number field of degree $d$ and discriminant $D$.
 We write $\hat F$ for the ring of finite adeles and $\calO_F$ for the ring of integers of $F$.
-Let $(V,Q)$ be a quadratic space over $F$ of dimension $\ell=n+2$.
-We assume that the signature of $V$ at the archimedian places of $F$ is
+Let $(V,Q)$ be a quadratic space over $F$ of dimension $\ell=n+2$ and assume that the signature of $V$ at the archimedian places of $F$ is equal to

 We consider the algebraic group $H=\Res_{F/\Q}\GSpin(V)$ over $\Q$ given by Weil restriction of scalars.
-Let $\D$ be the hermitean symmetric space associated to $H(\R)$.
+Our hypothesis on the signature guarantees that the symmetric space $\D$ associated to $H(\R)$ carries an invariant hermitean structure and that there exist special {\em divisors} in the sense of \cite{Ku:Duke}.

 Let $L\subset V$ be an even $\calO_F$-lattice.
 To simplify the exposition we assume throughout this introduction that $L$ be unimodular.
 This implies in particular that $n$ is even.
 The case of arbitrary even lattices of possibly odd rank is treated in the body of the paper.
 For a compact open subgroup $K\subset H(\hat \Q)$ stabilizing $L$ we consider the Shimura variety

 It is a quasi-projective variety of dimension $n$ defined over $F$, see \cite{Ku:Duke}.
 It is projective if and only if $V$ is anisotropic over $F$.
 By our assumption on the signature of $V$ this is always the case if $d>1$.